Anxiety Disorders and Anxiety Attacks

 Because anxiety disorders are a group of related conditions rather than a single disorder, they can look very different from person to person.
 One individual may suffer from intense anxiety attacks that strike without warning, while another gets panicky at the thought of mingling at a party.
 Someone else may struggle with a disabling fear of driving, or uncontrollable, intrusive thoughts.
 Yet another may live in a constant state of tension, worrying about anything and everything.

-Despite their different forms, all anxiety disorders share one major symptom: persistent or severe fear or worry in situations where most people wouldn’t feel threatened.
+But despite their different forms, all anxiety disorders share one major symptom: persistent or severe fear or worry in situations where most people wouldn’t feel threatened.

 Emotional symptoms of anxiety